Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/about.md

 - a field biologist collects a dataset, associates it with metadata, preprocesses it, acquires a DOI, and publishes it to the community
 - a breeder deploys an automated imaging mechanism and generates thousands of 3D reconstructions, each described by hundreds of images
-- a researcher develops a growth model and runs embarrassingly parallel Monte Carlo simulations to explore the corresponding phenotype space
+- a researcher develops a growth model and runs embarrassingly parallel simulations to explore the corresponding phenotype space
 - a computer scientist shares an algorithm with biologists who may be unfamiliar with the command line and may use a variety of operating systems

 These tasks can involve annoying sub-tasks: